A selection of BRAHMS v8 video clips

 Using the species table form

 This clip shows the use of a form to access and edit taxa records.
-The example starts by setting a filter on the Podocarpaceae.
+The example starts by setting a filter on accepted Podocarpaceae names.
 The form updates as you move through the grid.
 The synonomy tab shows all names related to the current record - with the accepted name at the top.
 The collection events tab lists all collections linked to the current taxa record together with a summary of specimen location by institution.

 Adding text entries to taxa